QEGS Local Offer - link

 A follow up meeting will be arranged so that ‘next steps’ can be agreed.

 Depending on the child’s needs outside agencies may become involved.
 The school supports a multi-agency approach to maximise the educational provision for students with special educational needs and disabilities.
-Services such as those offered by specialist outreach teachers in dyslexia and autism, and the Educational Psychologist, are used to provide aditional support to students and their families.
-Connexions and the Emotional and Behaviour Support Services could be sought.
-The school’s Child Protection officer is Mrs L Divers and she is responsible for contacting the Lincolnshire Safeguarding Children Board if there is concern regarding a child’s welfare.
+Services such as those offered by specialist outreach teachers in dyslexia and autism, and the Educational Psychologist, are used to provide additional support to students and their families.
+The school’s Safeguarding Lead is Mrs L Divers and she is responsible for contacting the Lincolnshire Safeguarding Children Board if there is concern regarding a child’s welfare.